NicoleDreon/me/README.md

 ![landing page](https://github.com/NicoleDreon/me/blob/main/static/landing.png)

 Or a new user can register.
+Once a new user is added they will be redirected to their [profile](#profile) page.

 ![create account](https://github.com/NicoleDreon/me/blob/main/static/signup.png)